mflzo/iOS-Portfolio-Falzone22/README.md

 The first app I ever created was a simple Soundboard app.
 Below is a link to the actual app's repository where you can find more information on my journey through creating and uploading the app.

 https://github.com/mflzo/Sound-Board

+## Sky Skirmish

+Sky Skirmish was a team project about a mobile game where you play as a fighter jet and shoot enemies and objects in your way.
+My job for the development for this app was to create the art and sprites.
+So far I have created the main ship that the player will use in the game, and I am in the process of creating enemy ships.